Douglas Gretzler: Willie Steelman

-Willie Luther "Bill" Steelman was born on March 21, 1945, in San Joaquin County, California, the youngest of three children born to Lester Steelman and his wife, Ethel (née Hogan).
+Willie Luther "Bill" Steelman was born on March 21, 1945, in San Joaquin County, California, the youngest of three children born to Lester Lonzo Steelman and his wife, Ethel Rose (née Hogan).

-The Steelman family had emigrated to California from Oklahoma in 1935, where Lester initially obtained work as a foreman at a San Joacquin farm.
+The Steelman family had emigrated to California from Oklahoma in 1935, where Lester initially obtained work as a foreman at a San Joaquin farm.
 The family had little money, but were close-knit.
 As both parents worked to provide for their children, the responsibility for raising Steelman was largely delegated to his 14-year-old sister, Frances.

 Steelman spent his childhood and adolescence in Lodi, where he attended the Lodi High School.
 During his school years, Steelman was not particularly popular with his peers and was considered a social outcast, but was not bullied by other students.
 When Steelman was 13, his father died.
 Shortly thereafter, Steelman dropped out of school and began committing petty crime.
 Despite his mother's efforts, he refused to either recommit to his studies or find employment—frequently threatening his mother if she attempted to persuade him to commit to either.
 One year later, his mother remarried.
 She remained close to her youngest son, but frequently lamented his lackadaisical and recidivistic lifestyle, often comparing him unfavorably with his brother, Gary.